 Heart Failure Classes: Group classes for patients with heart failure and their family members are led by a team of nurses, exercise specialists, dietitians, pharmacists and respiratory therapists.
 The classes provide information about heart failure and tips to successfully manage the condition.

-Our physicians use the combined resources of the Miller Family Heart & Vascular Institute to accurately diagnose the cause of each patient's heart failure, which allows them to create the best possible treatment plans based on each patient’s own needs.
+Our doctors use the combined resources of the Heart, Vascular & Thoracic Institute to accurately diagnose the cause of each patient's heart failure, which allows them to create the best possible treatment plans based on each patient’s own needs.
 The central idea behind our mission is "excellence through teamwork"

-Physicians on the staff of the Kaufman Center for Heart Failure Heart Failure Treatment and Recovery have dual appointments in either the Department of Cardiovascular Medicine or the Department of Thoracic and Cardiovascular Surgery as well as in the Multi-Organ Transplant Center.
+Physicians who are on the staff of the Kaufman Center for Heart Failure Heart Failure Treatment and Recovery have dual appointments in either the Department of Cardiovascular Medicine or the Department of Thoracic and Cardiovascular Surgery as well as in the Multi-Organ Transplant Center.
 This allows us to make the best possible use of services and creates greater access to research resources.